0catalin/ServerUdpTcp/readme.txt

     - in binding sockets
     - in listening on tcp socket
     - in poll

         Cases treated by ERROR macro:
     - when we need to realloc the poll structure for another fd
     - for all the other times when we need to allocate memory with malloc, realloc or strdup
     - when we need to alocate to insert new subscriptions
-    - when we receive a new connection and connect fails us In functions
+    - when we receive a new connection and connect fails us

+        In functions
     - in applicationProtocol when we receive EOF or error we can't close the server, we return an empty string and evaluate it in the caller of the function
-    - manageUdp which checks if the udp packet was successfully transmitted
+    - manageUdp which checks if the udp packet was successfully transmitted (WE ONLY DROP IT IF WE REALLY CAN'T KNOW THE PACKET CONSTRUCTION), otherwise we want the client to receive the data, even if it is a bit modified
-    - in validateMessage where we check if a client sent something worth sending to the server
+    - in validateMessage where we check if a client sent something worth sending to the server (ALSO CHECK AGAINST SERVER BUFFER OVERFLOW)